 Sleep – Magnesium is often nicknamed ‘nature’s tranquiliser’ and is a vital nutrient for healthy, restful sleep.

-Stress – Magnesium helps you to deal with stress, is calming and supports a balanced mood.
+Stress & Anxiety – Magnesium helps you to deal with stress, is calming and supports a balanced mood.

 Energy – Magnesium is needed for your body to both make and use energy.
 Feeling tired can be a common sign of low magnesium.

 Sport & muscle function – Anyone exercising regularly is at increased risk of low magnesium.
 Muscles need magnesium too; cramps and spasms are common signs of low magnesium.
 This is why we've recommended magnesium as one of the best supplements for marathon runners.

 Female hormones – Magnesium is important for all aspects of female health, especially to support monthly cycle and perimenopause.